hailid88/email_notification/README.md

-email_notification
+Alert System
 ==================

-Automatically send the status information of the hosts in Nagios via Email.
+An alert system to generate informative reports on the status of the sensors, which signicantly reduced the maintenance cost.